-Incompetence is the main problem here, followed by a major task overload those incompetent “specialists” regularly face.
+Incompetence is the main problem here, followed by a significant task overload those incompetent “specialists” regularly face.
 You’re going to be lucky if anyone even throws a glance at your website.

 The second problem is an account manager — an extra link in the chain between a client and an actual executive specialist.
-Having a manager is vital, but it creates a lot of issues, when such manager controls all communications and excludes SEO specialist from the chain.
-It is necessary for a client to have access to direct communication with a specialist.
+Having a manager is vital, but it creates a lot of issues when such manager controls all communications and excludes SEO specialist from the chain.
+It is necessary for a client to have access to direct contact with a specialist.

 To sum it up on SEO proposal

-If you need hands to perform monotonous, extensive tasks and you’re short on time and budget, choose freelancer option.
-If you need expert approach, long term growth strategy development and rock solid results, you have to take an agency route.
+If you need hands to perform monotonous, extensive tasks and you’re short on time and budget, choose a freelancer option.
+If you need an expert approach, long term growth strategy development and yield reliable results, you have to take an agency route.

-PRO TIP: once you finish this article, test yourself and analyse SEO proposal from GRIN tech
+PRO TIP: once you finish this article, test yourself and analyze SEO proposal from GRIN tech